Old name, new purpose: why we’ve gone back to RNID

 • a high temperature.

-It’s important not to get water or any other liquid in your ear while your eardrum is burst, as this can cause an infection in the middle ear.
+It’s important not to get water or any other liquid in your ear while your eardrum is burst, as this can cause an ear infection.

 Causes